The EDD’s Response to Fraud

 Recovering and Returning Lost Funds

-We seek restitution whenever possible.
-After a criminal conviction, we seek and are entitled to court-ordered restitution to compensate us as a fraud victim.
+After a criminal conviction, we seek and are entitled to court-ordered restitution to compensate the EDD as a fraud victim.
 This restitution can include the return of fraudulently obtained funds seized during a criminal investigation.
+To date, we have obtained restitution orders for nearly $20 million in pandemic-related fraud.

 In addition, we are working with experts in restitution and asset recovery and upgrading our process to recover stolen funds by all available means.
 We will continue to seek and recover fraudulently obtained funds, including through administrative actions, forfeiture, and other means.